 - ketoconazole, a medicine to treat fungal infections

-There might be a problem taking some herbal remedies and supplements alongside loratadine – especially ones that cause sleepiness, a dry mouth or make it difficult to pee.
+There's very little information about taking herbal remedies and supplements with loratadine.
+But there might be a problem with some of them, especially ones that cause sleepiness or a dry mouth, or make it difficult to pee.

 Ask your pharmacist for advice.

 Food allergy — Link to Related Condition

 Hay fever — Link to Related Condition

 Hives — Link to Related Condition